JoeOwnage67/5E-XENOS/README.md

 If you like my stuff, you can buy me a coffee (or a beer) at : https://ko-fi.com/joeownage

 This mod uses new genes and genes from existing mods to create or change xenotypes to bring them into line with DnD 5e races.
 I had discontinued this mod, believing that Forgotten Realms - Biotech Edition was superior, but there are still some people that want to use it so I have updated it.
+Also it uses Big & Small now, which many have requested.

 Wood Elf
 Dark Elf